dotnetweekly/dnw-gatsby/src/newsletters/2013/40/how-to-use-an-htmljavascript-client-for-windows-azure-mobile-services.md

 ---
 _id: 5a88e1aebd6dca0d5f0d2be6
-title: 'How to use an HTML/JavaScript client for Windows Azure Mobile Services'
+title: "How to use an HTML/JavaScript client for Windows Azure Mobile Services"
 url: 'http://www.windowsazure.com/en-us/develop/mobile/how-to-guides/work-with-html-js-client/'
 category: 5a88e1aebd6dca0d5f0d2be6
 slug: 'how-to-use-an-htmljavascript-client-for-windows-azure-mobile-services'